Lythmass/ip-address-tracker/README.md

 display the location on the map.
 To see the detailed information, click the navigation button.
 ## Experience
-After completing this challenge, I have improved at integrating an API to a React project and managing components.
+After completing this challenge, I have improved at integrating an API to a React project, managing components and using styled components.
 ## Features

 - Continent of the address